 So the hybrid me, which is basically who I am, persisted for many years, but with conflict.
 You see, the two genes were often operating in opposition to each other.
 The sales gene was all about making money, status, things and appearances.
 It was often the dominant driving force (with many cars).
 But the creative gene was always present and often, through pure cleverness, was able to make its way into my heart leaving sales outside mumbling smugly, “It’ll never work.”
 And sometimes it didn’t.
 So the battle raged on for decades resulting in exactly what you might imagine… a roller coaster ride.

-Things changed 8 or 9 years ago (which I do remember well).
+Things changed about 10 or 11 years ago (which I do remember well).
 External conditions (described with detail in my upcoming book) forced me to convene a peace summit between the genes.
 The summit went on for three years.
 It seemed like forever at the time, but when it came to a close, I walked out of the room a different person in many ways (all good in my opinion).
 There was little fanfare (that anyone else noticed), but a seismic shift had taken place within me and the two genes, who worked at odds with each for so many years, had finally learned to work happily together.
 It’s been that way ever since.
 What a difference!

 *Don’t try this at home.